 Our philosophy is to be truthful with children by describing the IV sensation as a quick "pinch" that feels better soon after the IV is in place.
 The healthcare team may need to help hold your child while the IV is being started.
 We will position you so that your child can see, hear, and touch you at all times so that you will be able to comfort him/her.

 The IV remains in place until it is no longer needed for the test or recovery.
 It may remain in place longer if your child needs it for another appointment or test within the hospital, or if your child is being admitted to the hospital following the test/procedure.

 Please go to the Kids Health Galaxy website for a cartoon video designed to prepare your child for IV placement.
-The Child Life and Education website contains information on helping your child cope and you can access information about your child's test on the Radiology Procedures section of our site.
+The Child Life and Education website contains information on helping your child cope and you can access more in depth information about your child's procedure on the diagnostic imaging procedures section of our site.

 Please notify the Radiology Phone Triage Nurse at 215-590-0694 and she will make a note of your request.
 Bring the physician's prescription/request for blood work with you on the day of your child's appointment.
 Upon arrival to the registration area, please have the registrar notify the radiology nurse of this request.
 The nurse caring for your child will review the information and let you know if we can try to get the blood sample.
 We will make every effort to draw blood at the same time as the IV placement, but priority will be given to placement of the IV for its use in the radiology test/procedure.
 Not all blood work can be drawn from the tiny IV catheter that we use in radiology and some blood tests require special collection techniques that are done in the lab by a phlebotomist.